-Join Aaron F. Ross for an in-depth discussion in this video Scattering plants, part of VUE: Animating a Landscape.
+Join Aaron F. Ross for an in-depth discussion in this video Scattering plants, part of Animating a Landscape with VUE.

 - [Voiceover] We're about ready to start adding plants…to our scene but first a bit of house keeping.…Notice in the top view especially we can see that…our shoreline has changed, that's because the sea has…a default elevation of one meter.…I'll select the sea in the world browser and in the numerics…tab, or the object properties, and the position page…set the Y elevation to value zero meters, and now we've got…our sculpted shoreline back the way we want it.…Let's also display the perspective view here in the side…panel, we're not really using that.…

 Go over to view display options and swap that…out for a perspective view and tumble around…with middle mouse and panel left or right and tilt up…and down with right mouse, and then move forward…and back with the mouse wheel.…Then to dselect that C infinite plane…and start adding plants.…On the object tool bar we can right click…to load the plant species.…Go to the trees tab on the left, and look through the pages.…